consulo/consulo-dev.github.io/docs/basics/disposers.md

 > **TIP** The first part of the callstack is unrelated to diagnosing the memory leak.
 > Instead, pay attention to the second part of the call stack, after `Caused by: java.lang.Throwable`.

-In this specific case, the IntelliJ Platform ([`CoreProgressManager`](upsource:///platform/core-impl/src/com/intellij/openapi/progress/impl/CoreProgressManager.java)) started a task that contained the `DynamicWizard` code.
+In this specific case, the Consulo ([`CoreProgressManager`](upsource:///platform/core-impl/src/com/intellij/openapi/progress/impl/CoreProgressManager.java)) started a task that contained the `DynamicWizard` code.
 In turn, that code allocated a `Project` that was never disposed by the time the application exited.
 That is a promising place to start digging.